There's nothing better than a hot cup of coffee in the morning.

 If you enjoy getting more hands on with your coffee making this is a great option for you.
 Otherwise if you want an espresso maker with a grinder that's more automated then the above Delonghi would be the better option.

-And that finishes off our coffee maker with internal grinder list.
-If you have any questions about buying a coffee maker, feel free to leave a comment below and I'll help you out.
+And that finishes off our buying guide.
+If you have any questions about buying a integrated grinder coffee machines, feel free to leave a comment below and I'll help you out.